 1. Technical Analysis from A to Z ｜Steven B. Achelis

 Originally published in the year 1995, the financial teachings in the book stay relevant to the time.
-The book has been bisected in two parts.
+The book has been bisected into two parts.
 Part one is “Introduction To Technical Analysis” where the author gets to work on introducing the learner to the term and a brief detailing about its history.

 Majorly Part 1 discusses all the topics that constitute the process of Technical Analysis such as Charts, Support & Resistance, Trends, Moving Averages, Oscillators, Market Indicators, etc.

-The book provides detailed information on each topic and covers a remarkable 135 technical indicators through detailed examples.
+The book provides detailed information on each topic and covers a remarkable 135 intraday technical indicators through detailed examples.

 2. Technical Analysis For Dummies｜Barbara Rockefeller